toontownlpz/The-Classic-Pack/README.md

   - The Wizard of Odd (formerly Wizard Hat)
 - Recreates the idea that Toontown Online had limited texture space, by editing and reusing Donald's Dock's tunnel sign texture for Donald's Dreamland

-<b>Note:</b> Since Toontown Rewritten does not allow replacing models using content packs, the festive texture attached to the Bugle Gag model cannot be removed.
+<b>Note:</b> Since Toontown Rewritten does not allow replacing models using content packs, the festive texture attached to the Bugle gag model cannot be removed.
 Sorry for the inconvenience!

 ---